radius-project/radius/docs/content/developing/tests/running-deploy-tests.md

 weight: 200
 ---

 These tests verify whether the bicep template deployment to the Radius environment succeeded.
 These run on pre-created radius environments (or Radius test clusters).

-## Environment variables
+## Running via GitHub workflow

+These tests automatically run for every PR in the `build.yaml` github workflow.

+### Configuration

-These tests rely on the following environment variables:-
+These tests rely on the following environment variables for configuration:

 ```
 export PATH=$PATH:<Radius Binary Path>